 The picking time for this tea begins in early May.
 The picking standard is “zhong kai mian” which means picking when the last tea leaf opens from the bud and is two thirds the size of the most mature leaves of the new growth.
 The fresh leaves are carried back to the factory in large bamboo baskets and left to wither in the sunshine for about 2-3 hours.
-This tea is not made by machine, so the tea master will set the leaves on bamboo trays to naturally oxidize.
+This tea is oxidized by the traditional “shaking” method rather than in a mechanized tumbler.
+The traditional method requires the tea master to set the leaves on bamboo trays to naturally oxidize.
 Every half hour or so, he must shake the tea trays by hand, letting the leaves twist on each other, gently breaking the cells of the surface and edges of the leaves.
 During this naturally oxidation process, the fresh tea’s aroma will fill up the factory.
 The tea master will have almost no time to sleep except when the tea pickers are gathering leaves, they must nap instead.
 They have to carefully stop the oxidation at just the right time, paying close attention to when it is time to stop the oxidation process.

 The leaves are sent through a very hot rolling machine (about 210 degrees celsius) for 7-10 minutes to stop the oxidation.
 The leaves are sent through a kneading machine which compresses and kneads the leaves into their long twisted shape.
 The leaves are then sent in to a large over to make the mao cha.
 The mao cha is already dried completely, but still has sprigs and unopened leaves that need to be sorted about before being roasted again.
 After the tea season is over they will sort out all the broken pieces and sprigs, putting the good, full leaves above charcoal in bamboo drum shaped holders.
 They are roasted for about 8-12 hours, depending on the weather.
 The first roasting temperature is usually higher, about 100-110 celsius.
 After 8-12 hours, the leaves are left to rest for 20-30 days, depending on the weather.
 The leaves are roasted again for another 8 hours or so at a temperature around 80-90 celsius.
 The temperature is controlled by ashes, spreading a thick or thin layer on top of the charcoal fire.
 This is to make sure there is not a heavy smell from the charcoal.
 If the weather is bad, they will roast the tea for a third time after about another month.
 Then the tea will be completely finished.